 Organization of Materials

-Viola Muse Collection at Jacksonville Historical Society
+The Viola Muse Collection at the Jacksonville Historical Society

 The Viola Muse Collection at the Jacksonville Historical Society (JHS) is organized thematically into eighteen folders.
 We have respected that structure, implementing those folders as collections on this site.
 We have also reproduced the names of the folders as found in the archive.
 Our understanding is that the division of the collection into folders occurred at some point following Muse's death.
-We have, however, regarded that structure, and the names given to the folders, as facts that are part of the history of the collection that should be documented in our edition.
+We have, however, regarded that structure, as well as the names given to the folders, as facts that are part of the history of the collection that should be documented in our edition.

 The organization of the physical materials is complex for numerous reasons.

-3. In one case, two pages of a document—pp. 4 and 5 of Irene Coates Narrative (1 of 4)—are typed on the same sheet of paper, with the lines of the second inserted between the lines of the first.
+3. In one case, two pages of a document—pages 4 and 5 of Irene Coates Narrative (1 of 4)—are typed on the same sheet of paper, with the lines of the second inserted between the lines of the first.